Saving · October 18, 2023

 When titling and structuring your accounts, remember that the FDIC doesn't cover certain account types.
 Unprotected financial products include cryptocurrency, mutual funds, annuities, life insurance policies, exchange traded funds, or ETFs, stocks and bonds.
 Savings-based traditional or Roth retirement accounts like CD IRAs are FDIC insured, while investment-based IRAs typically aren't covered.

-"Some customers have funds in checking and savings accounts, and they also have a wealth relationship," Johnson says.
+"Some customers have funds in checking accounts and savings accounts, and they also have a wealth relationship," Johnson says.
 "Different rules may apply to the wealth choices in their portfolio.
 For example, stock market investments aren't covered by FDIC insurance."

 Kelly often refers to the FDIC's Electronic Deposit Insurance Estimator with clients to demonstrate the full scope of how he may be able to help bolster their coverage.
 "When people see it presented like that, they feel a lot more confident than just reading a blanketed sign that we're an FDIC-insured bank," he says.